theturtle32/WebSocket-Node/docs/WebSocketServer.md

 infrastructure.
 More info: [X-Forwarded-For on Wikipedia](http://en.wikipedia.org/wiki/X-Forwarded-For)

+**parseExtensions** - Boolean - *Default: true*
+Whether or not to parse 'sec-websocket-extension' headers.
+Array is exposed to WebSocketRequest.requestedExtensions.

+**parseCookies** - Boolean - *Default: true*
+Whether or not to parse 'cookie' headers.
+Array is exposed to WebSocketRequest.cookies.

 Events
 ------
 There are three events emitted by a WebSocketServer instance that allow you to handle incoming requests, establish connections, and detect when a connection has been closed.